pdf-raku/PDF-raku/README.md

 Classes/roles in this tool-kit include:

-- `PDF::Reader` - for indexed random access to PDFs
+- `PDF::Reader` - for indexed random access to PDF files
 - `PDF::Storage::Filter` - a collection of standard PDF decoding and encoding tools for PDF data streams
 - `PDF::Storage::IndObj` - base class for indirect objects
 - `PDF::Storage::Serializer` - data marshalling utilities for the preparation of full or incremental updates
 - `PDF::Storage::Crypt` - decryption / encryption (V 2 & 3 RC4 only at this stage)
-- `PDF::Writer` - for the creation or update of PDFs
+- `PDF::Writer` - for the creation or update of PDF files
 - `PDF::DAO` - an intermediate Data Access and Object representation layer (<a href="https://en.wikipedia.org/wiki/Data_access_object">DAO</a>) to PDF data structures.
 Base classes for PDF::DOM

 ## Example Usage